lanl/efield_from_tdJ/README.md

 ### Simulation Volume

+The efield_from_tdJ.py tool initializes the simulation volume as a SimulationVolume object (defined in src/simulation_geometry.py) from a .ini configuation file.
+The configuration file is provided using the `--geometry-config` option.
+See the sample and cylindrical configuration files in the `config` directory.

 The simulation volume is the discretized volume/grid over which the current density is the current densities are specified.
 The simulation volume includes time binning (time steps) and spatial binning (cells).
 For electric field calculations from contributing discrete cells, the cell size itself can drastically impact the result if the probe position (point at which the electric field is calculated) is contained within the simulation volume grid.
 This is due to the singularly present in the r^(-1 * N) terms of the generalized Uman, McLain, and Krider E-field equation.

-The efield_from_tdJ.py tool initializes the simulation volume as a SimulationVolume object (defined in src/simulation_geometry.py) from a .ini configuation file.
-See the sample and cylindrical configuration files in the config directory.

 As presently written, the tool only supports cartesian and cylindrical coordinate systems.